 Post-secondary education costs could be an important factor in your family’s overall financial picture.
-Whether you’re planning for your children's or grandchildren’s future, we can help you determine the education savings strategies that make the most sense for you.
+Whether you’re planning for your children or grandchildren’s future, we can help you determine the education savings strategies that make the most sense for you.

 A Registered Education Savings Plan (RESP) is a flexible way to enjoy tax advantages and the growth potential you need to meet for future post-secondary institution costs.
-Parents, grandparents can contribute money into an RESP account that will shelter the money on a tax-deferred basis until the child withdraws the money when attending a post-secondary education.
+Parents, grandparents (and friends*) can contribute money into an RESP account that will shelter the money on a tax-deferred basis until the child withdraws the money when attending a post-secondary education.
 The investment income and government grants will be taxed in their hands.
 As your child is unlikely to have significant taxable income, they may pay little or no tax on this money.

 We can help you evaluate the different aspects of an RESP that includes:

 - A lifetime maximum contribution amount for each child of $50,000.
 (There is no minimum or maximum annual contribution to an RESP).